slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Estimativas são Promessas.
 Promessas devem ser cumpridas.
 In a nutshell, you can never give an estimate that is "correct".
 If you could, it would not be an "estimate", it would be a "prediction".
 Therefore, there is zero correlation between an estimate and the actual outcome.
 - money is trust. system of mutual trust.
 - Two valid methods: hiring on culture contribution and hiring on culture matching.
--->
+- management is mostly hiring well and firing quickly. -- naval
+- T ou pi shaped.
+- "what did you get done this week?" -- elon musk
+- mercenaries work for money. missionaries build for others. artists create for themselves. -- naval -->

 > *"He who works with his hands is a laborer.